 To file a claim against the City, please contact the City Clerk’s Office (608) 789-7510 for a form.
 Please complete the form and then return it to the City Clerk’s Office.

 How do I get a copy of a city ordinance?

 You can get a copy of an ordinance by either visiting the Municipal Code on-line and print off the section you are looking for, or you can visit the La Crosse Public Library.
 The Library keeps a current version of the Municipal Code for patrons.

 My neighbor has a tree that has a branch that overhangs my property and could damage my house.
 How do I make him/her trim the branch?

 If the tree is on private property, the City Attorney’s Office would not be able to assist you with this.
 You should try to work it out with your neighbor.
 The City of La Crosse Ordinances that do exist state that the owner of such trees is responsible for ensuring that the trees do not become dangerous or diseased so as to cause damage to a neighbor’s property.
-These ordinances are 10.04(D) and 8.01(5)(d)(ii) and can be found on the City of La Crosse website.
+These ordinances are 34-145 and 103-336 and can be found in the current version of the Municipal Code on-line.

 If the tree in question is on public/City property (on the boulevard or other rights-of-way), please contact the City of La Crosse Parks and Recreation Department at (608) 789-7533.